Flederossi/raosxd/README.md

 *Note: No compilation required :)*

 ## Source Code
-If you are interested in how this thing works, you can use my hex dump https://github.com/Flederossi/tx or any other hex editor to view the code.
+If you are interested in how this thing works, you can use my hex dump https://github.com/Flederossi/tx or any other hex editorn on the *boot.bin* file to view the code.